Matteo6782/P2P-Chat-LAN-/README.md

 Initializes the server with a JTextArea for logging, establishes a ServerSocket on port 9898, and connects to the database.

 #### Methods
-- `quit()`: Gracefully shuts down the server, clears the peer list, and closes connections.
+- `quit()`: Shuts down the server, clears the peer list, and closes connections.
 - `getListener()`: Returns the thread responsible for listening to incoming client connections.